Sani-Mohibur/fileOrganizer-CLI/README.md

 # 📂 File Organizer CLI

-A simple and efficient Node.js automation script that generates dummy test files and organizes them into categorized folders based on their file extensions.
+A simple Node.js CLI tool that automatically organizes files into categorized folders based on their extensions.
+Includes a built-in test mode to generate dummy files and demonstrate the organizer in action.

 ## 🚀 Features